pcmanus/cassandra/doc/source/operating/metrics.rst

 Name                        Type           Description
 =========================== ============== ===========
-connectedNativeClients      Counter        Number of clients connected to this nodes native protocol server connectedThriftClients      Counter        Number of clients connected to this nodes thrift protocol server
+connectedNativeClients      Counter        Number of clients connected to this nodes native protocol server
 =========================== ============== ===========

 JVM Metrics